Rust unit testing: simplify your tests

 Reuse initialization manually

-Throughout the tests we have created several instances of the supervillain, most of them using the exact same code.
+Throughout the tests, we created several instances of the supervillain, most of which used the exact same code.
 As Master Yoda used to say: "Repetition leads to anger, anger leads to error, error leads to broken tests" (or something similar.)
-This kind of repetition is something we could simplify by having the initialization code shared by all the tests before they get run.
+This kind of repetition could be simplified by sharing the initialization code among all the tests before they run.
 In other languages that have object oriented capabilities, we would use a type (most often a class or struct) to act as a test suite, its fields or properties to refer to the shared data, and make use of a couple of predefined methods (most often setUp and tearDown) to put the code that needs to be run before and after each test.

 However, this is not the way tests are organized in Rust.
 A test in Rust is a top-level function annotated with the